coreos/docs/quay-enterprise/aci-signing-keys.md

 ## Edit the configuration

-Edit the [aci-signing-key-batch](aci-signing-key-batch) configuration, replacing the email address, name, and comment with values appropriate for your site.
+Edit the [aci-signing-key-batch.txt](aci-signing-key-batch.txt) configuration, replacing the email address, name, and comment with values appropriate for your site.

 ## Run the generation script